CHOOSING BUNGALOW PAINT COLORS, Part 1

 CHOOSING BUNGALOW PAINT COLORS, Part 2

-These eye-pleasing combinations are based on different geometric relationships on the color wheel.
+Eye-pleasing combinations are based on different geometric relationships on the color wheel.
 They can be moved around the color wheel to get different combinations.
+Let’s look at them.

 Monochromatic